zifan-wang/Minecraft-Python-Edition/README.md

-Minecraft Python Edition by ZifanWang, imitate Minecraft.
+Minecraft Python Edition by ZifanWang, written in Python and Pyglet.

 Based on https://github.com/fogleman/Minecraft.